richard4339/Twitch-PHP/README.md

 PHP wrapper for the Twitch API

-## Requirements
-Uses the GuzzleHTTP package

 ## Installation
 ### Using Composer
 ```
 composer require richard4339/twitch-php
 ```

+## Notes
+Defaults to version 5 of the Twitch API which has breaking changes from version 3 when retrieving streams.
+As a result, there are breaking changes when upgrading to version 1 of this package.

+## Requirements
+Uses the GuzzleHTTP package